LHAGELS/LHAGELS.github.io/_pages/academics.md

 feature_row2:
   - image_path: /assets/images/utrecht_university.jpg
     title: "Semester Abroad | University Utrecht, NL"
-    text: "As part of the Erasmus+ Scholarship, I was able to experience the application-oriented teaching of the Netherlands.
-Subjects like Econometrics, Operations and Supply Chain Management as well as Financial Markets and Institutions further broaden my academic background.
-Finally, Econometrics with its applications in STATA has caused my interest in data science."
+    text: "As part of the **Erasmus+ Scholarship**, I was able to experience the application-oriented teaching of the Netherlands.
+Subjects like **Econometrics, Operations and Supply Chain Management as well as Financial Markets and Institutions** further broaden my academic background.
+Finally, Econometrics with its **applications in STATA** has caused my interest in data science."
     url: "/assets/docs/Confirmation of Stay Utrecht University.pdf"
     btn_label: "Confirmation of Stay"
     btn_class: "btn--primary"